 What is Blue Jello?

-Click on the PDF below to open the full two pages which can also be printed or downloaded.
+Click on the PDF below to open the full two pages, which can also be printed or downloaded.

 Music students must study rhythm so they can independently and correcty interpret a musical score.
 In many cases, students are taught rhythm using math, learning equations such as "two quarter notes equal one half note."
 Understanding the mathematical relationships of notes and rests is essential, but this information alone can be difficult to translate into sound.
 To make this connection between math and music, Music Mind Games uses a friendly vocabulary of more than 30 words called Blue Jello.
 These words are represented on cards using correctly spaced symbols to help students visualize the math behind the rhythms.

 Rhythm is often taught in combination with melody.
 Yet with so much to comprehend, students typically focus less on rhythm and more on finding the right pitches.
-Studying Blue Jello seperately from melody or time signatures helps develop musicians who can read with rhythmic accuracy and fluency.
+Studying Blue Jello separately from melody or time signatures helps develop musicians who can read with rhythmic accuracy and fluency.

 Blue Jello Words